KDD-OpenSource/32de-python/README.md

 they are listening on the ports +10 for Helmholtz and +20 for the Commerzbank data.
 All the neo4j containers are based on the `neo4j-graph-algorithms` image.
 To change the default port simply specify the `PORT` parameter when running `deployment/run-*.sh [PORT]`.
+We use redis for our meta paths.
+Start the container by executing deployment/run-redis.sh.

 ### Updating files in containers
 If you want to update any files in your container you can use the